True Treadmills Review

 Folding: no

 Others: An innovative treadmill unit with lots of unique features.
-This machine is one of the best True treadmills in the market right now and one of the few True machines that I recommend.
+This machine is one of the best True treadmills in the market just a few years ago and one True machine that I recommend.

 Have You Ever Used a TrueTreadmill?

-If you're using or have used a True, chances are visitors of this site would love to hear from you.
+If you have tried using a True, chances are visitors of this site would love to hear from you.
 It's fun, free and easy to do.

 Tell us what you like or hate about the company and/or its treadmills.
 We want to hear from an actual owner/user whether or not this brand is worth purchasing.
 We need you to help prevent buyers from making a costly mistake.